bufferapp/buffer-talks/slides/optimize-cluster-resource-allocation.md

 ???

 - Ramp up test helps us determine where the breaking point is
-- this is the where you make large adjustments to limits
+- this is the where you make order of magnitude adjustments to limits

 ---